 As parents and grandparents, we’ve always got our eyes open to protect our children.
-Our first job is to keep them safe from danger.
+Our first job is to keep them safe.

-Our kids are scared, and we can't let them deal with this alone.
+Our kids are scared, and rightfully so.
+We can't let them deal with this alone.
 They need our help in tackling the climate emergency.
 For Our Kids is here to help us all do that.

 We’re a network of concerned Canadian parents and grandparents taking action on climate.
 Unsure what to do?
 Please consider opting in.
 No expertise is needed to join—just love for our kids and grandkids.